Most Midwest States Cancel State Fairs for 2020

 • Michigan's Upper Peninsula State Fair in Escanaba, slated for Aug.
 17-23, has been called off due to COVID-19 restrictions on crowd size.
 According to the Keweenaw Report, "organizers say they may still plan a scaled-back event which would highlight youth livestock and other exhibitors."

-That leaves only two state fairs, both slated for September, still scheduled with their usual activities.
-The Michigan Fair’s website says “we are hopeful that a sense of normalcy will return” by the time of the fair, planned for Sept.
-3-7, “and that Michiganders, more than ever, will welcome an opportunity” to celebrate.
 South Dakota fair officials say the fair is still being planned for late summer (Sept.
 3-7) but a pop-up message on the fair website notes that COVID-19 will likely remain a risk.
+Grandstand concerts have been cancelled.

 Other Midwest events